TQRG/BugSwarm/source_en/ImplementationAtEachLayer/DomainLayer.rst

      - Description

    * - | (1)
      - System exception is thrown since master data that should already exist does not exist.
-Example of case when system error is detected in logicÅEÅE
+Example of case when system error is detected in logicÔºâ

 Example that throws system exception while catching IO exception while copying the file is shown below.